kevinolega/callcentertrainingtips/_posts/2013-03-25-companies-hiring-apply.md

 That's how I started my job hunt and that's how I got a lot of job opportunities.

 Whatever happens, just feel free to contact me with your questions.

 Just remember to ask Google first if you need an address.

 God bless.

-Kevin of Call Center Training Tips Blog.
+Kevin of Call Center Training Tips Website.